 - 5.24 Rivers and floodplains are very important features within the overall water environment.
 Minerals and waste development proposals should be designed to avoid and wherever possible reduce the risk of flooding both during and following the completion of operations.
 However, mineral working in floodplain areas can have both beneficial and detrimental effects.
 For instance, although there may be some flood risk during operations, subsequent restoration and use of the land may help to provide flood alleviation.
 Therefore, both short and long term impacts will be considered in the determination of planning applications. - 5.25 Applications for planning permission for proposals with an area greater than 1 hectare, or within Flood Zones 2 and 3, have to be accompanied by a Flood Risk Assessment.
-Flood Risk Assessments shall be considered as part of the determination of the application and the advice of the Environment Agency will be sought.
-Failure to submit a Flood Risk Assessment, where one is required as detailed in the local validation list, will usually result in the application not being validated. - 5.26 The aim of the County Council is to locate new development in areas with the lowest probability of flooding (Flood Zone 1).
+Flood Risk Assessments will be considered as part of the determination of the application and the advice of the Environment Agency and the Local Lead Flood Authority will be sought as appropriate.
+Failure to submit a Flood Risk Assessment, where one is required, will usually result in the application not being validated.
+The assessment must demonstrate that that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall. - The aim of the County Council is to locate new development in areas with the lowest probability of flooding (Flood Zone 1).
+Mineral working and waste treatment (except landfill and hazardous waste facilities) are as "less vulnerable" and are consequently considered classified appropriate in Flood Zones 1, 2 and 3a.
+Sand and gravel working is classified as a "water-compatible" use and is acceptable within the functional floodplain (Flood Zone 3b) provided that the operation is designed and constructed to remain operational and safe for users in times of flood; results in no net loss of floodplain storage; does not impede water flows; and does not increase flood risk elsewhere.
 Where flood risk is identified, proposals will only be approved in exceptional circumstances subject to meeting the Exception Test in the National Planning Policy Guidance (NPPG).
-Where it is considered acceptable for development to take place within a flood risk area, any buildings should be designed to be flood resilient in order to reduce the consequences of flooding and facilitate recovery from the effects of flooding. - 5.27 Proposals should include appropriate measures to minimise any increase in flood risk.
-Increased risks of flooding associated with mineral workings and waste management developments can be avoided through a number of measures, which include: - locating all buildings on land at a lower risk of flooding within the site; - locating site bunds, ancillary structures and stockpiles of materials so as not to prevent flood water flowing through the site or prevent water flowing on the functional floodplain; - ensure that de-watering and surface water disposal will not increase the risk of flooding;
+Where it is considered acceptable for development to take place within a flood risk area, any buildings should be designed to be flood resilient in order to reduce the consequences of flooding and facilitate recovery from the effects of flooding.

-- providing additional flood water storage areas, reducing flood risk in the surrounding area; and - the use of "sustainable drainage systems" (SuDS) including the need to conserve water resources. - 5.28 The flood risk vulnerability of mineral and waste management sites as indicated in the NPPG has been taken into account in allocating land within this plan and will be taken into account in determining planning applications for development outside Flood Zone 1.
+- 5.27 Proposals should include appropriate measures to mitigate fully against any increase in flood risk.
+Increased risks of flooding associated with mineral workings and waste management developments can be avoided through a number of measures, which include: - locating all buildings on land at a lower risk of flooding within the site; - locating site bunds, ancillary structures and stockpiles of materials so as not to prevent flood water flowing through the site or prevent water flowing on the functional floodplain; - ensure that de-watering and surface water disposal will not increase the risk of flooding; - providing additional flood water storage areas, reducing flood risk in the surrounding area; and - the use of "sustainable drainage systems" (SuDS) including the need to conserve water resources. - 5.28 The flood risk vulnerability of mineral and waste management sites as indicated in the NPPG has been taken into account in allocating land within this plan and will be taken into account in determining planning applications for development outside Flood Zone 1.